NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #120

 A Ruffian asks if FUWAMOCO have a Japanese language certification.
 They reveal that they have the JLPT N2, though they obtained it a long time ago and haven’t studied for the higher level yet.

+## Episode #121

+FUWAMOCO advises Ruffians to enjoy "Breaking Dimensions" however they prefer—whether that's sitting comfortably with snacks or dancing around with penlights.
+The important thing is to have fun.